limscoder/react-present/README.md

-Slide deck for patterns for creating highly reusable React components.
+# react-present

+A simple framework for creating presentations using React components for slides.

+Build and view the example presentation:

     > npm install
     > webpack
     > chrome dist/index.html

-Clone the repo and swap out the slides in `components/slides` to make your own presentation.
+Clone the repo and modify `index.jsx` to make your own presentation.

+    // replace this line within index.jsx to use a custom slide list import slideList from './component-library-slides/slideList';
+     ↓
+    import slideList from './my-custom-slides/slideList';